TeasingSisyphus/CuttleAngular/README.md

 PREVIOUS:
-	-Enabled shuffling
+	-Refactored Dealing action to leverage 'sortPlayers', to divorce the player's index in the game.players collection from their playerNumber
+		-This allows an easy switching of p0 and p1 at game's end -Enabled shuffling
 	-Refactored deal action to use synthetic index for cards -Deal action now publishes its update with a deck attribute (sortDeck), used instead of game.deck